wp-plugins/aiirs-artificial-intelligence-image-resizer/readme.txt

 <h4>Plugin Feature List</h4>

 * Add Image size dynamically
-* Select Image Size Configured In Medial Uploader
+* Select Image Size Configured In Media Uploader
 * Remap Image Size.

 Eg : if you have called `post-thumbnail` size for most of the images. and if you want to add your own image size `custom-post-thumbnail`.